Ethersocial/ethersocial-pool/README.md

   // Pay out miners using this module
   "payouts": {
-    "enabled": false,
+    "enabled": true,
-    // Require minimum number of peers on node "requirePeers": 25,
+    // Require minimum number of peers on node "requirePeers": 5,
     // Run payouts in this interval
     "interval": "12h",
-    // Geth instance node rpc endpoint for payouts processing "daemon": "http://127.0.0.1:8545",
+    // Gesn instance node rpc endpoint for payouts processing "daemon": "http://127.0.0.1:8545",
     // Rise error if can't reach geth in this amount of time "timeout": "10s",
-    // Address with pool balance
+    // Address with pool balance 풀 coinbase wallet address.
     "address": "0x0",
-    // Let geth to determine gas and gasPrice "autoGas": true,
+    // Let gesn to determine gas and gasPrice "autoGas": true,
     // Gas amount and price for payout tx (advanced users only) "gas": "21000",
     "gasPrice": "50000000000",
-    // Send payment only if miner's balance is >= 0.5 Ether "threshold": 500000000,
+    // The minimum distribution of mining reward.
+It is 100 ESN now.
+    "threshold": 10000000000,
     // Perform BGSAVE on Redis after successful payouts session "bgsave": false
   }